Understanding Key Construction Terminology and Abbreviations: Master Format, Spec Section, Takeoff, and More

 Learn More

-It's the same item.
-Don't worry about the other two divisions.
-It means the same things.
+It's the same framework.
+Don't worry about the extra divisions—they refer to the same thing.

-We're going to be working with master format 2016 and it looks like it's 48 divisions, but there is a zero division and there is a 49 as well.
-Spec section.
-As mentioned, we'll be utilizing master format specification reference numbers and often it's referred to simply as a spec section or whatever the spec may be.
+We're going to be working with MasterFormat 2016.
+While it appears to contain 48 divisions, it also includes Division 0 and Division 49.
+Spec Section.
+As mentioned, we'll be utilizing MasterFormat specification reference numbers, often referred to simply as a spec section (Spec Section), or just “spec.”

-It's always in reference to the specifications for master format.
+It's always in reference to the specifications from MasterFormat.
 Takeoff.
-Quantification or a list of measurements that are required for an estimate will be referred to as a takeoff.
+A quantification or list of measurements required for an estimate is referred to as a takeoff.

-In fact, the takeoff itself can take up to about 75% of the total time that it takes to build an estimate.
-The takeoff 75% of the time and 25% would go to the estimate where you're applying a unit cost to the units of measure or the takeoff.
+In fact, the takeoff itself can take up to about 75% of the total time it takes to build an estimate.
+The takeoff accounts for about 75% of the time, and the remaining 25% goes to the estimate, where you're applying a unit cost to the units of measure derived from the takeoff.
 So let's talk about units of measure.

-Feet, linear feet, square feet, cubic yard, and so on.
-All of those are called units of measure and it could be further broken down into an acronym just UOMs and you'll see that in the spreadsheet later as we get into it.
+Feet, linear feet, square feet, cubic yards, and so on—all of these are called units of measure, and they can be abbreviated as UOMs.
+You'll see that term in the spreadsheet later as we work through it.
 Unit costs.

-These are the costs that are specified to be applied to each individual unit.
+These are the costs applied to each individual unit.
 Decimals.
 The number of digits to the right side of the decimal point.

 Now it's important that we define this.
-We'll get into a little bit more later.
+We'll go into more detail later.
 Should it be one decimal point or two decimal points past the digit?
-We'll talk about that more and when and why you would even utilize that.
+We'll talk about that further, including when and why you'd use it.

-Just understand that the decimals, if it's two decimals, it's 0.01.
-That would be two decimals and so on.
+Just understand that if it's two decimals, for example, 0.01—that would be two decimal places, and so on.

 photo of Ed Wenz